the1lab/1lab/src/index.lagda.md

 ```
 -->

-Making the formalisation explorable requires taking the Web-native
+Making the formalisation explorable requires taking the web-native
 nature of such a document seriously.
 Every mention of a mathematical
 entity mentioned in the 1Lab *knows its own definition*, and links to it
 --- regardless of whether it's a specific theorem (like